-With regards to health and healthcare improvement, can the field of organisation design offer anything new?
+With regards to health and healthcare improvement, can the field of organization design offer anything new?

 Health is not just about healthcare.
-We know that individual and population health is created and destroyed by many complex and interacting variables, such as the environment we live in, poverty, access to education, access to healthy food, freedom from fear of crime and violence and much more.
-The positive and negative interaction of these variables ultimately creates the demand into our local, national and international healthcare systems.
-Whilst this is widely accepted, why does this understanding fail to be translated systematically and effectively into the organisation design of our healthcare systems? healthcare organization design
+We know that individual and population health is created and destroyed by many complex and interacting variables, such as the environment we live in, poverty, access to education, access to healthy food, freedom from fear of crime and violence, and much more.
+The positive and negative interaction of these variables ultimately creates the demand into our local, national, and international healthcare systems.
+Whilst this is widely accepted, why does this understanding fail to be translated systematically and effectively into the organizational design of our healthcare systems? healthcare organization design

 In addition, it is well-documented that only a small percentage of the population generates a disproportionately large amount of healthcare costs.
 Demand into these services continues to increase – no matter the advancements in care.
 So how do we act to change this?
 Health and ill health are at opposite ends of one continuum.
 Think of specific disease processes as value streams, and what we know can act to prevent them can also form part of those value streams.